vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 189

-It is also cumbrous to admit (another Category): Višesha or Particularity, in order to Samavaya or Inhesion and Abhava or Non-existence.
+It is also cumbrous to admit (another Category): Viśesha or Particularity, in order to Samavaya or Inhesion and Abhava or Non-existence.
 With the last the number becomes seven; et seq.

 187 Vide, Tarka-Samgraha &c.